Epigenetics in insects

-Epigenetics in insects is the role that epigenetics (hertiable characteristics that do not involve changes in DNA sequence) plays in insects.
+Epigenetics in insects is the role that epigenetics (heritable characteristics that do not involve changes in DNA sequence) plays in insects.

 Epigenetic mechanisms are regulatory mechanisms, which change expression levels of genes.
 Several mechanisms are considered epigenetic, including DNA methylation, histone modifications and non-coding RNAs.
 Epigenetic mechanisms play a role in processes like development, learning and memory formation, aging, diseases, cell differentiation and genome defence.

 DNA methylation

 DNA methylation is an epigenetic mechanism.
 It is a chemical modification of the DNA where a methyl group is attached to cytosine.
 This modification is set by DNA methyltransferases (Dnmts).
 There are three known types of DNA methyltransferases in mammals.
 Those DNA methyltransferases are present in insects as well, although it varies between different species which specific Dnmt types are present.
 It still is a matter of discussion what the specific role of DNA methylation in insects is, as some insects such as Drosophila melanogaster just have traces of DNA methylation in their genome and in general insect genomes are much less methylated compared to mammalian genomes (0.034% vs. 7.6% in Mus musculus).
 In a comparison of different insect species and their respective methylation levels, there was a clear relationship between cell turn over and DNA methylation, but not between genome size or the number of repetitive sequences and DNA methylation.